Homestay plays a key role in the international student experience and provides support for student success in the Alexander Academy program.

 It gives students the opportunity to experience life with a Canadian family while they develop their English language skills in a comfortable and caring family setting.
 Students will begin to adapt to Canadian culture as they share experiences with their homestay families.

 Our Homestay Policy

 Students and their families are responsible for arranging the homestay for their child while studying at Alexander Academy.
-The school does not promote, endorse or arrange individual homestays.
 Alexander Academy recognizes that it is a partner with parents, students, agents, custodians and homestay providers.

 As such, Alexander Academy endeavors to respect all the school-relevant provisions found in section 2 (International Student Program Responsibilities) of the BC Ministry of Education’s K-12 International Student Homestay Guidelines (2018).

 Ministry of Education – International Student Homestay Guidelines